Fast Variational Inference for Bayesian Factor Analysis in Single and Multi-Study Settings: Introduction

-The structure of this paper is as follows: \secname~\ref{sec:BFA} defines FA in a single study and describes VB estimation of the model parameters through Coordinate Ascent Variational Inference (CAVI) and Stochastic Variational Inference (SVI) algorithms; \secname~\ref{sec:MSFA} generalizes these algorithms in a multi-study setting; \secname~\ref{sec:sims} provides simulation studies benchmarking the performance of the proposed VB algorithms in comparison to previous MCMC based algorithms; \secname~\ref{sec:Application} applies the proposed algorithms to a dataset containing gene expression values from $1,198$ patients with ovarian cancer across $4$ studies \citep{curatedovarian}; finally, \secname~\ref{sec:conc} provides a brief discussion.
+The structure of this paper is as follows: \S \ref{sec:BFA} defines single-study FA and describes VB estimation of the model parameters through Coordinate Ascent Variational Inference (CAVI) and Stochastic Variational Inference (SVI) algorithms; \S \ref{sec:MSFA} generalizes these algorithms in a multi-study setting; \S \ref{sec:sims} provides simulation studies benchmarking the performance of the proposed VB algorithms in comparison to previous MCMC based algorithms; \S \ref{sec:Application} applies the proposed algorithms to a dataset containing gene expression values from $1,198$ patients with ovarian cancer across $4$ studies \citep{curatedovarian}; finally, \S \ref{sec:conc} provides a brief discussion.